haohanchen/Teaching-Duke-PS630-Intro-to-Empirics/README.md

-## Lab Handouts and Code for POLSCI630 Probability and Regression (Sp18)
+## Lab Handouts and Code for POLSCI630 Probability and Regression (Fall 2018)

 *Haohan Chen*